-- Be nominated by the general manager of a Hyatt property, and then the request will be reviewed by Hyatt Gold Passport
+- Be nominated by the general manager of a Hyatt property, and then the request will be reviewed by World of Hyatt

-- Spend a ton at Hyatt properties, and stay at a large number of Hyatt properties
+- Spend a lot of money at Hyatt properties, and stay at a large number of Hyatt properties

 - Be responsible for large corporate travel accounts that bring a lot of business to Hyatt, ideally also mixed with one of the above

 Again, this is purely based on anecdotal reports I’ve seen, so I can’t personally vouch for any of the above being a sure thing.
 In case you’re wondering how much spending is required to earn Courtesy Card through the third method above, think $50,000+ per year.
 To be clear, even $50,000 is far from a guarantee to get Courtesy Card, but if you don’t spend at least that much, expect that you have almost no shot.

 What are the benefits of Hyatt Courtesy Card?

 As you might expect, for such a “secret” status level, there aren’t that many published benefits beyond World of Hyatt Globalist status.
 Rather Courtesy Card seems to be primarily about “soft” treatment and recognition at properties.